pranav-gopalkrishna/cybersecurity-foundations/managing-security-risks/siem.md

 The implementation of automation will help security teams respond faster to possible incidents, performing many actions without waiting for a human response. **Security orchestration, automation, and response (SOAR)** is a collection of applications, tools, and workflows that uses automation to respond to security events.
 Essentially, this means that handling common security-related incidents with the use of SIEM tools is expected to become a more streamlined process requiring less manual intervention.

 This frees up security analysts to handle more complex and uncommon incidents that, consequently, cannot be automated with a SOAR.
-Nevertheless, the expectation is for cybersecurity-related platforms to communicate and interact with one another.
+To enable this, the expectation is for cybersecurity-related platforms to communicate and interact with one another.
 Although the technology allowing interconnected systems and devices to communicate with each other exists, it is still a work in progress.